davidpirogov/investingclarity/passive.md

 Using backtesting provided by [ETF Replay](https://www.etfreplay.com/combine.aspx) for a 10 year period between Sep 14, 2012 - Sep 14, 2022, the following results are provided for the three strategies:

-For comparison, an total all-world market ([BNCH](https://www.etfreplay.com/etf/bnch.aspx)) is provided as a baseline, which is a synthetic portfolio comprising of 60% all-world equities and 40% all-world bonds, representing one of the most diversified possible portfolios.
+For comparison, an total all-world market ([BNCH](https://www.etfreplay.com/etf/bnch.aspx)) is provided as a baseline, which is a synthetic portfolio comprising of 60% all-world equities and 40% all-world bonds, representing one of the most diversified portfolios possible.

 <div style="page-break-after: always;"></div>